leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Billboard Design 101

->Designing for scanning, not reading.
+>Designing for scanning, not reading

 #### Take advantage of conventions